ricardotran92/english-docs/docs/ielts/writing-task2-samples.md

 ---

 **Body Paragraph 1 — View 1**
-On the one hand, remaining in one company can be highly advantageous for many workers.
+On the one hand, there are several reasons why many workers choose to remain in one company.
 Firstly, it allows individuals to gain in-depth knowledge of the organization’s culture, structure, and workflow.
-This often leads to increased trust from management and higher chances of promotion.
+This enables them to build strong internal networks and often leads to increased trust from management, which enhances their promotion prospects.
 Secondly, long-term employment provides job security and emotional stability.
-For example, many Japanese firms value loyalty and reward long-serving employees with lifetime contracts and retirement benefits.
+For instance, many Vietnamese firms value loyalty and reward long-serving employees with lifetime contracts and retirement benefits.
 As a result, staying with one company can create a sense of belonging and long-term satisfaction.

 ---

 **Body Paragraph 2 — View 2**
-On the other hand, changing companies periodically can offer wider experiences and faster career advancement.
+On the other hand, there are convincing reasons why many employees prefer to change companies periodically.
-When professionals move between organizations, they can acquire new skills, broaden their networks, and adapt to different working environments.
+To begin with, moving between organizations helps them acquire diverse skills and adapt to different working cultures.
+This enables them to broaden their professional networks and accelerate career advancement.
-Moreover, frequent transitions often lead to higher salaries and better career prospects.
-For instance, many tech workers in Silicon Valley switch jobs every few years to take on new challenges and negotiate better compensation.
+Moreover, frequent transitions often lead to higher salaries and greater job satisfaction.
+For instance, many IT professionals in major Vietnamese cities such as Ho Chi Minh City or Hanoi often change jobs every few years to pursue new technologies and negotiate better salaries.
-Therefore, career mobility is often viewed as a way to remain competitive in today’s rapidly evolving job market.
+Therefore, career mobility is often regarded as an effective strategy to remain competitive in today’s rapidly evolving job market.

 ---

 **Body Paragraph 3 — Opinion / Synthesis**
 In my opinion, both sides have merit, but a balanced approach is most practical.
 This is because staying too long in one company can lead to stagnation, whereas moving too frequently might prevent deep skill development.
-Ideally, individuals should remain in a company long enough to master their role, and then seek new challenges elsewhere to expand their horizons.
+Ideally, individuals should remain in a company long enough to master their role, such as staying for several years to build expertise, which would then allow them to seek new challenges elsewhere to expand their horizons.

 ---